How to Run a Chest Freezer With Battery Backup

 FAQ

-Can the same strategy work on an Upright Freezer?
+Can the same strategy work on an upright freezer?

 Yes, however these appliances tend to be larger and use more power so your power system will need to take that into account.
 You may need additional batteries, wired in parallel, to store the additional power needed.